ntoylker/Optimization-Techniques/README.md

     * The **constant step size** was the least reliable and often failed to converge.
     * The **optimal step size** strategy (minimizing $\gamma$) was very fast and effective, especially for escaping local minima.
     * The **Armijo rule** proved to be the most reliable, guaranteeing convergence and offering a good balance between speed and stability.
 It is particularly useful for complex or high-dimensional problems.

+---

+# 3. Steepest Descent with and without Projection

+The `work3` folder contains a MATLAB project analyzing the Steepest Descent method for both unconstrained and constrained optimization problems.

+## 📜 Description

+This assignment focuses on minimizing a quadratic function, $f(x, y) = \frac{1}{3}x^2 + 3y^2$.
+First, the standard **Steepest Descent** method is implemented, and its convergence is analytically studied with respect to the step size $\gamma$.
+Second, the **Projected Steepest Descent** method is used to minimize the same function subject to box constraints.

+## ⚙️ Algorithms Implemented

+1.  **Steepest Descent (Unconstrained)**: The classic gradient descent algorithm where the next point is found by moving in the direction of the negative gradient.
+The analysis heavily focuses on the impact of a constant step size $\gamma$ on the algorithm's stability and convergence speed.

+2.  **Projected Steepest Descent**: An extension of gradient descent for constrained problems.
+After a standard gradient step, the resulting point is "projected" back onto the feasible set if it falls outside.
+This ensures that all iterates remain valid.
+The algorithm was applied to the feasible set defined by the box constraints: $-10 \le x \le 5$ and $-8 \le y \le 12$.

+## 📈 Function and Constraints

+* **Function**: $f(x, y) = \frac{1}{3}x^2 + 3y^2$
+* **Constraints for Projection**: A convex set $X$ where $-10 \le x \le 5$ and $-8 \le y \le 12$.

+## 🚀 How to Run

+1. Ensure you have MATLAB installed.
+2. Clone this repository to your local machine.
+3. Open MATLAB and navigate to the `work3` folder.
+4. Run the scripts to see the analysis for each method.

+## 🗂️ Project Structure

+* `t_thema_1.m`: Implements and analyzes the **Unconstrained Steepest Descent** method for various step sizes.
+* `t_thema_2.m`: Implements and analyzes the **Projected Steepest Descent** method from different starting points.
+* `Texnikes_3_NT_10718.pdf`: The detailed project report (in Greek) with mathematical analysis, plots, and conclusions.

+## 📊 Results & Conclusions

+The project highlights the critical importance of parameter selection for gradient-based methods and the utility of projection for handling constraints.

+### Key Findings

+* **Unconstrained Steepest Descent & Stability**:
+    * The stability of the method was analytically determined to depend on the step size $\gamma$.
+For this specific function, the algorithm is guaranteed to converge only if **$0 \le \gamma < 1/3$**.
+    * For $\gamma$ values within the stable range (e.g., 0.1, 0.3), the algorithm converged successfully.
+The closer $\gamma$ was to the upper bound of $1/3$, the more oscillatory the behavior became.
+    * For $\gamma$ values outside the stable range (e.g., $\gamma > 1/3$), the algorithm diverged, with the iterates going to infinity.

+* **Projected Steepest Descent**:
+    * The projection method successfully **prevents divergence** by ensuring all points remain within the feasible box, even with parameter choices that would cause the unconstrained method to fail.
+    * However, staying within the feasible set **does not guarantee convergence** to the minimum.
+For certain parameters, the algorithm was observed to oscillate indefinitely between points inside the box without reaching the minimum.
+    * The convergence behavior was highly dependent on the choice of parameters ($\gamma$ and $s$) and the starting point.
+By carefully selecting these parameters, it was possible to achieve very fast convergence.
+For instance, tuning the product $s_k \gamma_k$ could make a variable converge to its optimal value in a single step once inside the feasible region.